dortania/OpenCore-Legacy-Patcher/docs/BIGSUR-DROP.md

 ## Resolved Issues

-::: details TeraScale 2 Acceleration Issues (Resolved in 0.4.2 and newer)
+::: details TeraScale 2 Acceleration Issues (Resolved in 0.4.2 and later)

 AMD TeraScale 2 GPUs can be subject to **severe** graphical anomolies, such as